Risk Assessment

 Under no circumstances should you agree a risk assessment plan that you know will place another vulnerable adult or child at risk of harm, abuse or neglect.

-In all cases a proportionate record of risk should be made on the person's electronic file.
+In all cases a record of risk should be made on the person's file.
+This should be in line with local requirements around the recording of risk.

 - What the actions are;